dnarayanan/powderday/docs/parameters_description.rst

     :direct:
       Abundances are taken directly from the simulation if possible.
 Defaults to using "dopita" if there is an error.
+(Note: Works only for unbinned star particles make sure to set the SED flags properly)

    This is used only when add_neb_emission = True and use_cloudy_tables = True.
 (Default: dopita)